LSDOlab/caddee_new/docs/src/getting_started.md

 Depending on the user's operating system, the installation instructions may be different.

 ## Windows
-CADDEE's geometry engine uses Cython which causes issues with Windows.
-As a workaround the quickest way to install CADDEE on Windows is through [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) (WSL), which requires Windows 10 (version 2004 or higher) or Windows 11.
+CADDEE's geometry engine uses software that is incompatible with Windows at this time.
+As a simple workaround, the quickest way to install CADDEE on Windows is through [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) (WSL), which requires Windows 10 (version 2004 or higher) or Windows 11.
 The default Linux distribution installed by WSL is Ubuntu.
-Once WSL is installed we recommend creating Once WSL is sucessfully installed, open an (Ubuntu) terminal window and execute the following commands
+Once WSL is sucessfully installed, open an (Ubuntu) terminal window (simply type Ubuntu in the Windows search bar) and execute the following commands.

+### Step 1: Update packages
 ```sh
 $ sudo apt-get update
 $ sudo apt-get dist-upgrade